Scientists Use New Approach to Simulate Neuron Growth

 Agent-Based Models and Their Challenges

 ABMs simulate neuronal growth by modeling neurons as collections of agents that follow stochastic rules (processes involving randomness) to develop over time.
 But what does "stochastic" mean?
-Simply put, stochastic refers to processes that involve elements of chance or probability.
-That is, agents make decisions based on chance, allowing the model to capture the natural variability observed in real neurons.
+In simple terms, stochastic refers to processes that involve elements of chance or probability.
+That is, the agents make decisions based on chance, allowing the model to capture the natural variability observed in real neurons.

 This random nature makes calibrating model parameters a complex task, as it is necessary to ensure that simulations accurately reflect experimental data.